-If COC has given approval for the family of the assisted tenancy, the owner and COC must execute the HAP contract.
+If the PHA has given approval for the family of the assisted tenancy, the owner and the PHA must execute the HAP contract.

 The term of the HAP contract must be the same as the term of the lease [24 CFR 982.451(a)(2)].